vanthangptit/nextjs15/README.md

   and reuse across components throughout your application.

 ### 7. `libs` folder
-* The `lib` directory is for more complex functionality that often:
+* The `libs` directory is for more complex functionality that often:
     * API client configurations
     * Authentication helpers
     * Database connections